 In general, seek feedback from customers, so you know whatever you can improve, and find out errors in your business.

 Do not take it as punishment; it’s not, on the contrary, it’s a great help.
 Feedbacks are precious, and it will be always valuable in helping you to grow your business and improve any services you’re offering.

 More than being listened to, your customers want to be heard.
 Thanks to their feedback, you decide and take effective action against customer dissatisfaction: this is the key to good customer service!

 8. Improve Readiness of Your eCommerce Customer Service

 By choosing to shop online, the consumer expects a quick experience and responsive responses from the business when needed.

-According to a study published by Journal of Service Theory and Practice, it is in fact the company’s reaction time that has the most impact on customer satisfaction or dissatisfaction.
+According to a study published by the Journal of Service Theory and Practice, it is the company’s reaction time that has the most impact on customer satisfaction or dissatisfaction.